eludein/GuessTheNumber/README.md

 # Guess the Number Game

 ## Description
 "Guess the Number" is a simple, interactive Python game.
 The program randomly selects a number between 1 and 100, and the player has a limited number of attempts to guess it correctly.
-It's a classic game that demonstrates basic programming concepts like random number generation, loops, conditional statements, and user input handling.

 ## Installation
 Ensure you have Python installed on your system to play this game.
 If not, download and install Python from [python.org](https://www.python.org/downloads/).